 It is similar to a child who is attracted to anything that’s shiny and new.
 I have a nephew who is 18 months old, and he is constantly attracted to anything that moves or emits sound.
 As a child approaches a new object that he’s never seen, he’s intrigued at first, but quickly loses interest as the item loses its appeal.
 He’s then attracted to the next new shiny thing, only to lose interest and seek the next new shiny object!

-You know that you have experienced the shiny object syndrome if you belong to the following:
+You know that you have experienced the shiny object syndrome if you can relate to the following:

 - You have a list of business ideas but nothing gets executed.

 - You constantly start new goals but never see them through to the end.

 - You jump from one internet course to another, drawn by the wild claims of each course.

 - You frequently jump from one goal to the next rather than sticking with what you’re doing to the end.

 - You keep registering new domain names, even launching new websites, but you never work on building those sites.

 - You have a collection of plugins and tools, but you don’t actually use them.